Filter

 Details

-The filter order, specified as an integer, is .
-If a value of Filter type value is selected Lowpass
+The filter order, set as an integer, .
+If for Filter type value selected Lowpass

 or Highpass

 , specify the number of single storage items.
-If the parameters Filter type value is selected Bandpass
+If for the parameter Filter type value selected Bandpass

 Dependencies

-To use this parameter, tick the checkbox of the parameters Implement using filter order.
+To use this option, check the option box.
+Implement using filter order.

 Default value |